Welcome to Winter Park

 Expert skiers and snowboarders will like Winter Park and Mary Jane, Winter Park Resort's interconnected playgrounds.
-Here, you'll find lots of inbounds extreme ski terrain on open slopes and steep chutes above treeline, and in glades so tight only experienced, expert tree skiers and riders should visit.
+Here, you'll find lots of inbound extreme ski terrain on open slopes and steep chutes above treeline, and in glades so tight only experienced, expert tree skiers and riders should visit.
 For insider advice on the best inbounds extreme terrain I went to Jamie Wolters, who has been a ski patroller at Winter Park for eight years.

 The Vasquez Cirque, which crowns Winter Park Resort and tops out at around 12,000 feet above sea level, is a local favorite for extreme inbounds skiing.
 Just getting to the start of the cirque can be quite an adventure, because in addition to being an expert skier or snowboarder, you'll have to make the nearly-one mile traverse from the top of the Panoramic lift just to reach the headwalls and chutes.